kealist/bake-framework/README.md

 Make sure to have PostgreSQL installed.

+To start the Phoenix server:

+  * Install dependencies with `mix deps.get`
+  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Install Node.js dependencies with `cd assets && npm install`
+  * Start Phoenix endpoint with `mix phx.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## For Dev

+Change the username / password in `config/dev.exs` to match your postgres installation

+## For Production

 Create a `config/prod.secret.exs` of the form below but with a unique secret key base and the PostgreSQL username/password info.
 ```
 use Mix.Config